-Long dreamed to see the Northern Lights?
-It's high time you do!
+Have you always wanted to see the Northern Lights?
+It is high time to live out your dream!
 This winter is the last in the decade when it is possible to watch the spectacular nature’s show.
-No, Auroras won't be gone forever; however, they will be less vivid and will be seen in the sky more rarely.
+No, Auroras will not disappear for forever, but they will become less vivid and will be seen in the sky more rarely.

 Many people think that for seeing the Northern Lights it is necessary to go to Norway, Iceland, Greenland, or Alaska.
 Though, there are much more affordable destinations for that.

-The best places in Russia where to see the Northern lights:
+Read about the best places in Russia where you can see the Northern lights:

 2. Nenets autonomous okrug